Segun Osuntokun

 Biography

-Segun Osuntokun is the Head of the Firm’s Civil Fraud Litigation practice and is experienced in resolving complex disputes and claims which have elements of dishonesty, fraud or corruption.
-He has applied for or defended applications for emergency injunctions and disclosure orders to support fraud claims on numerous occasions.
+Segun is the Head of the Firm’s Civil Fraud Litigation practice and has acted for state governments, telecommunication and energy companies, and international conglomerates on complex disputes and claims which have elements of dishonesty, fraud or corruption.

 BCLP Africa Group